async-library/react-async/README.md

 > `boolean`

-`true` when the last promise was either fulfilled or rejected (i.e. not waiting or pending)
+`true` when the last promise was either fulfilled or rejected (i.e. not initial or pending)

 #### `counter`